Dundrum, County Down: Transport

 Dundrum railway station was opened by the Belfast & County Down Railway on 25 March 1869 and operated until 16 January 1950.

 Sport

 Dundrum Cricket Club plays in the NCU Senior League.
-Dundrum also has a Gaelic football club whose senior men play in Down's division 4 league and junior championship.Dundrum also have a senior men's football club Dundrum United Fc who play in the Premier division of the Newcastle league.
+Dundrum also has a Gaelic football club whose senior men play in Down's division 4 league and junior championship.
+Dundrum also have a senior men's football club Dundrum United FC who play in the 1st division of the Newcastle league.